In this video, we'll look at why boolean operations are important in array formulas.

 We need to give Excel a little kick to coerce the TRUE and FALSE values to 1 and 0.

-Now if I check the array values inside SUM, we see 1s and 0s, and SUM gives us an accurate count of orders from Texas.
+Now if I check the array values inside SUM, we see only 1s and 0s, and SUM gives us an accurate count of orders from Texas.

 Next, let's adjust the formula to sum the value of all Texas orders.